 Legislation versus ethics in digital marketing

 To combat the harm caused by a lack of ethics in digital marketing, laws, regulations, and rules changes implemented by platforms now restrict certain behaviors.
-For instance, legislation in both the US and EU now restrict certain types of email marketing efforts that result in spam in an effort to protect consumer privacy.
+For instance, legislation in both the US and EU now restricts certain types of email marketing efforts that result in spam in an effort to protect consumer privacy.
 Most search engines are removing 3rd party cookies later this year as a way to provide better privacy controls in the face of organizational abuse.
 Google and other search engines hide more information from website owners every year as a means to obscure personally identifiable information on visitors.
 Twitter and, to a degree, Facebook moved to eliminate profiles responsible for false information, especially those used to coordinate negative events such as the January 6th events at the US Capitol.
 Other legislation seeks to protect users younger than 13 from exposure to social media although Instagram and other platforms plan to go ahead with social platforms specifically targeting children.

 These laws, regulations, and policy changes make it harder for legitimate businesses to use digital marketing in support of their efforts.
 For instance, Facebook now applies enhanced scrutiny to ads involving politics to reduce the impact of international efforts to affect US elections but they also make it harder for political candidates to reach constituents with their political platform and priorities these constituents need to make an informed choice at the polls.